Back

 3. Lower the overall development time

 One of the common features of product MVP development is its efficiency, both in terms of resources spent and time allocated for its initial build.
-If you quickly build MVP app and iteratively improve it, it will take much less time than if you create each feature of the full product from scratch.
+If you quickly build an MVP app and iteratively improve it, it will take much less time than if you create each feature of the full product from scratch.

 Development time and overall expenses are often interconnected.
 With the help of an MVP in product development you can lower the product development time, which will potentially save a lot of funds.
 Also, the faster you get the full product on the market, the faster it will start making money for you.
-Plus, this way you might outpace your competitors that have similar ideas.
+Plus, this way you might outpace your competitors who have similar ideas.

 4. Choose the right features